frank26080115/alpha-fairy/doc/Camera-Reverse-Engineering.md

 #### August 2022

 It seems like the handshake is the same across at least two camera models, I'm fairly confident it will be the same across all camera models.
 Also, the act of "pairing" is simply a delay after the host sends the "initialization command request" which contains the host's friendly name, the name is shown on the camera's screen and the user has to press OK.
-When OK is pressed, "initialization command acknowledgement" is returned to the host.
+When OK is pressed, "initialization command acknowledgment" is returned to the host.
 The host's GUID is memorized by the camera so it won't be prompted for any future handshakes.

 #### Warning About Pairing!!!